chrisglein/chrisglein.github.io/rum-runner/rules.md

 # EXAMPLE OF A RAID
 The pirate has decided to raid the player.
 The pirate has 3 ships in play:
-- A "Longboat" with one crew ("Peg-Leg Paul")
+- A _Longboat_ with one crew (_Peg-Leg Paul_)
-- A "Sloop" with two crew ("Cutthroat Carlie" and "Doug Doubloon")
+- A _Sloop_ with two crew (_Cutthroat Carlie_ and _Doug Doubloon_)
-- A "Brigantine" with one crew ("Enric Cursemaker") and one 🟡 on it
+- A _Brigantine_ with one crew (_Enric Cursemaker_) and one 🟡 on it

 | The raiding party |
 | --- |
 | <img class="tabletopLayout" src="rulebook/raidParty.png" max-height="300px"/> |

-The pirate decides "Privateer Point" is the target of their raid.
+The pirate decides _Privateer Point_ is the target of their raid.

-The pirate forms a raiding party of 2 ships, the "Longboat" and the "Sloop".
-They may not select the "Brigantine" because it has a 🟡 on it.
-They pay 2 🟡 from their personal supply, placing 🟡 on the "Longboat" and 🟡 on the "Sloop".
+The pirate forms a raiding party of 2 ships, the _Longboat_ and the _Sloop_.
+They may not select the _Brigantine_ because it has a 🟡 on it.
+They pay 2 🟡 from their personal supply, placing 🟡 on the _Longboat_ and 🟡 on the _Sloop_.

 Now the crown has decisions to make.
-They have 1 face-up hazard and 2 face-down hazards in front of "Privateer Point":
+They have 1 face-up hazard and 2 face-down hazards in front of _Privateer Point_:
-- "Port Taxes", face-up
+- _Port Taxes_, face-up
-- "Reef", face-down
+- _Reef_, face-down
-- "Privateers", face-down
+- _Privateers_, face-down

-The investment face-down on "Privateer Point" is "Light Rum", and has 2 on it 🟡.
+The investment face-down on _Privateer Point_ is _Light Rum_, and has 2 on it 🟡.

 | What the pirate sees | What the crown knows is there |
 | --- | --- |
 | <img src="rulebook/hazardWhatPirateSees.png" max-width="300px"/> | <img src="rulebook/hazardWhatCrownKnows.png" max-width="300px"/> |

-The crown reviews the raiding party of 2 ships, noting they can muster 2 navigation 🧭 (from the "Sloop" and from "Cuthroat Carlie") and 1 combat ⚔️ (from "Doug Doubloon").
-They decide to raise the "Privateers" hazard, spending its 1 🟡 cost to the bank and flipping the card face-up.
+The crown reviews the raiding party of 2 ships, noting they can muster 2 navigation 🧭 (from the _Sloop_ and from _Cuthroat Carlie_) and 1 combat ⚔️ (from _Doug Doubloon_).
+They decide to raise the _Privateers_ hazard, spending its 1 🟡 cost to the bank and flipping the card face-up.
 They pay 2 additional 🟡 from their supply and place them on the now face-up hazard.
 The crown could also raise "Reef" at this point, but they decide not to (known that this raiding party could bypass it).

 <p style="min-height: 150px;">
 <img class="card" src="rulebook/hazard_example1.png" width="250px" height="150px" style="float: left; margin-right: 10px;"/>
 Now that the crown is done raising hazards, the raiding party faces them.
-They start with the outermost hazard from the island, "Privateers".
+They start with the outermost hazard from the island, <i>Privateers</i>.
 This hazard has 3 choices: 2 combat ⚔️⚔️, pay 4 🟡, or trash a crew 🪝.
 The raiding party only has 1 ⚔️, so they can't pay the first cost.
 They only have 3 🟡, so they can't pay the second cost.
 They have 3 raiding crew 🪝 that they could choose from for the third cost, so they must choose that option.
-They decide to pay the third cost by trashing "Peg-Leg Paul" to their discard pile.
+They decide to pay the third cost by trashing <i>Peg-Leg Paul</i> to their discard pile.
 Now that the hazard is faced, they removes 1 🟡 from the card (leaving 1 🟡 still on the card).
 </p>

-As that there are no more crew on that "Longboat", it is no longer considered part of the raiding party, leaving the "Sloop" to continue on alone.
-The next hazard would be the "Reef", but it's face-down so it's skipped.
+As that there are no more crew on that _Longboat_, it is no longer considered part of the raiding party, leaving the _Sloop_ to continue on alone.
+The next hazard would be the _Reef_, but it's face-down so it's skipped.

 <p style="min-height: 150px;">
 <img class="card" src="rulebook/hazard_example2.png" width="250px" height="150px" style="float: left; margin-right: 10px;"/>
-The raiding party now moves onto "Port Taxes".
+The raiding party now moves onto <i>Port Taxes</i>.
 As it's already face-up there is no opportunity for the crown to add addtional 🟡 to it.
 This hazard has 2 choices: Pay 2 🟡, or the crown gains 3 🟡.
 The pirate has enough 🟡 in their supply, so either is an option.
 They opt to pay 2 🟡 to the bank.
 Now that the hazard is faced, there are no 🟡 on the hazard card so it is trashed to the crown's discard pile.
 </p>

 <p style="min-height: 250px;">
 <img class="card" src="rulebook/rum_example1.png" width="150px" height="250px" style="float: right; margin-left: 10px;"/>
 There are no hazards left to face, so the pirates raid the face-down investment on the island.
-They flip it over, and it's "Light Rum".
+They flip it over, and it's <i>Light Rum</i>.
 The raid text says "+1 🟡 each rading ship.
 Score for 1 ⭐".
-The pirate adds 1 🟡 from the bank to the "Sloop", and keeps the "Light Rum" card to track that they have 1 of the 4 bottles they need to win the game.
+The pirate adds 1 🟡 from the bank to the <i>Sloop</i>, and keeps the <i>Light Rum</i> card to track that they have 1 of the 4 bottles they need to win the game.
 The 2 🟡 that had been on the card are returned to the bank.
 </p>

 Finally, the pirate triggers their crew 🪝 effects.
-They choose to resolve "Doug Doubloon"'s effect first, drawing 1 card.
-Secondly, they resolve "Cutthroat Carlie"'s ability and move 1 🟡 from the "Brigantine" to the "Longboat".
+They choose to resolve _Doug Doubloon_'s effect first, drawing 1 card.
+Secondly, they resolve _Cutthroat Carlie_'s ability and move 1 🟡 from the _Brigantine_ to the _Longboat_.

 | The aftermath |
 | --- |